avivz450/A-GBusinessesPromotions/Documentation/Progress.md

 + Business page (include styling)
 + Add filter and sort to businesses and sales
 + Styling: explore sale/business
-+ Edit businesses of user :
-    + Once user pressed on "My Businesses", in any site, he will see all the businesses that the user created in any site, including the status.
-    + After the user pressed on "Edit" on a certain business, he will be reffered to edit that business in the relevant website.
 + Edit sales of user :
     + Once user pressed on "My Sales", in any site, he will see all the sales that the user created in any site, including the status.
     + After the user pressed on "Edit" on a certain sale, he will be reffered to edit that sale in the relevant website.